-What was built Two wildlife distribution maps integrating camera trap records and scat observations for bobcat and puma across 520 square miles of Marin County terrain, plus a regional tracking pattern map across the North Bay.
+What was built Two wildlife distribution maps and one regional tracking pattern analysis integrating camera trap records and scat observations for bobcat and puma across 520 square miles of Marin County terrain — enabling habitat corridor identification, monitoring coverage assessment, and conservation planning decisions.

-Who it was for A Felidae Conservation Fund field research team working to identify activity clusters, habitat corridors, and monitoring coverage gaps.
+Who it was for The Felidae Conservation Fund research team — biologists working to identify where bobcat and puma populations concentrate, where movement corridors connect habitat patches, and where monitoring gaps might be obscuring actual wildlife presence.

-Why it mattered The spatial layer makes a critical distinction visible: whether absence of detections reflects a monitoring gap or genuine absence of animals — a distinction that determines conservation planning decisions.
+Why it mattered The spatial layer makes a critical management distinction visible: whether absence of detections reflects a monitoring gap or genuine absence of animals.
+That distinction determines how conservation resources get allocated — and was invisible in the raw field data.

 The Challenge

-These two maps were built to give the research team that picture.
-The first plotted camera trap locations and scat observations for bobcat and puma across the full study area — showing where monitoring had happened and where animals had been detected.
-The second mapped regional tracking patterns across the North Bay, visualizing spatial distribution of wildlife activity.
+These maps were built to give the research team that spatial decision-support layer.
+The first plotted camera trap locations and scat observations for bobcat and puma across the full study area — showing where monitoring had occurred and where animals had been detected.
+The second mapped regional tracking patterns across the North Bay, revealing wildlife activity distribution at a landscape scale.

-The value in ecological GIS work is often less about sophisticated analysis and more about making existing monitoring data spatially legible.
-That spatial context — where clusters form, where corridors likely connect habitat patches, where absence of detections reflects a monitoring gap rather than absence of animals — is what makes field data actionable for conservation planning.
+The analytical value was in making existing monitoring data spatially legible: where observation clusters form, where movement corridors likely connect habitat patches between landscape features, and where absence of detections reflects a monitoring gap rather than absence of animals.
+That spatial distinction determines how conservation resources get prioritized.

 "The data had been sitting in spreadsheets for years.
 The maps turned it into something the team could actually see — where the animals were, where the gaps were, where to look next."